Understanding Litigation Financing: A Guide on How It Works and What to Expect

 1. Risk Assessment:

-• Traditional Financing: Emphasizes the borrower’s credit score, income stability, and overall financial health.
+• Traditional Financing: Considers your credit score, income, and financial health.

 2. Repayment Terms: